History of the Jews in the Ottoman Empire: Life in Salonica

-Although Jews were spread throughout the Ottoman Empire, the cities of Constantinople and Salonica, also called Thessaloniki, had Jewish populations of about 20,000 Jewish people by the early 16th century.
-Even though each of these cities had Jewish communities of about 20,000 people, Salonica was considered the main center of Jewish life in the Ottoman Empire.
-Jewish people maintained a strong presence in Salonica until the outbreak of World War II and the Holocaust, when “there were around 56,000 Jews living in” the city.
+Although Jews were spread throughout the Ottoman Empire, the cities of Constantinople (Istanbul) and Salonica, also called Thessaloniki, had Jewish populations of about 20,000 Jewish people by the early 16th century.
+Salonica was considered the main center of Jewish life in the Ottoman Empire.
+Jewish people maintained a strong presence in Salonica until the outbreak of World War II and the Holocaust, when "there were around 56,000 Jews living in" the city.

 Salonica became the Jewish center of the Ottoman Empire after 1492.
 At this time, the Spanish Inquisition began in Spain and Portugal and Jews were forced to convert to Christianity or emigrate.
 Religious persecution caused many Sephardic Jews to immigrate to Salonica and make up a majority of the city's population.
-In Salonica, Jews lived in communities around Synagogues in which, “Jewish organizations provided all the religious, legal, educational and social services”.
-The concentration of Jews in the city as well as the binding social capital provided by Jewish organizations allowed Salonica to become an “almost autonomous” zone for Jews to flourish in.
+In Salonica, Jews lived in communities around synagogues in which "Jewish organizations provided all the religious, legal, educational and social services".
+The concentration of Jews in the city as well as the binding social capital provided by Jewish organizations allowed Salonica to become an "almost autonomous" zone for Jews to flourish in.

 The strength of the Jewish community in Salonica can even be seen after the collapse of the Ottoman Empire.
 After the Ottoman Empire fell, the city of Salonica was not depicted as a Greek or Turkish city, but instead was considered a Jewish city.

-Additionally, some historians claim Salonica was seen as the “New Jerusalem” and has been named the “Mother of Israel” where the Jewish Sabbath “was most vigorously observed”.
-Also, there were many international organizations that thought about creating a new Jewish state instead of Palestine before the state of Israel was created.
+Additionally, some historians claim Salonica was seen as the "New Jerusalem" and has been named the "Mother of Israel" where the Jewish Sabbath "was most vigorously observed".
+Also, there were many international organizations that considered creating a Jewish state in Salonica before the state of Israel was created in Palestine.

-Sephardic Jews did not envision Palestine as the seat of Jewish governance and autonomy in the immediate aftermath of World War I. Sa’adi Levy, who lived in Salonica, owned a printing press in Amsterdam that published newspapers in Ladino and French covering the rival ideological claims and intellectual controversies of the day: Ottoman nationalism, Zionism and socialism.
+Sephardic Jews did not envision Palestine as the seat of Jewish governance and autonomy in the immediate aftermath of World War I. Sa'adi Levy, who lived in Salonica, owned a printing press in Amsterdam that published newspapers in Ladino and French covering the rival ideological claims and intellectual controversies of the day: Ottoman nationalism, Zionism and socialism.
 The family were merchants and central figures in the textile trade between Salonica and Manchester, England.
 In 1919, one of his sons proposed Jewish autonomy and self-governance in Salonica to the League of Nations.
-His daughter Fortunée resettled in England.